If you can’t find the answer to your question below, please contact HICL's Administrator & Company Secretary whose

-Please refer to pages 105 of the most recent Prospectus which can be found here.
+Please refer to page 99 of the most recent Prospectus which can be found here.
 Please note that this section provides a generic overview of relevant tax issues at the time of the Prospectus’s issue (in February 2017), and that investors should obtain their own specific and up to date financial and tax advice.